tanyaGoyal22/Data-Analyst-Portfolio/Hospitality Dashboard/README.md

 Built an interactive dashboard using Power BI with extensive use of DAX queries to analyze and visualize hospitality KPIs such as RevPAR, ADR, DSRN, Realisation %, and Occupancy Rate.
 The dashboard supports filtering by city, room type, and room class to enable granular performance tracking.

+> 📚 **This is a guided project inspired by Codebasics' Hospitality Analytics Case Study.**

 ## 📊 Key Features

 - Revenue, RevPAR, ADR, Occupancy %, Realisation % tracking